 Where to stay in Lisbon?

 We stayed for 2 nights in Lisbon.
 I had a hard time to find a suitable (cheap and comfortable) place to stay.
 In the end, I found the Feels Like Home Bica Prime Suites close to the Plaza Camoñes.
 I fell for the romantic look of the rooms and we were treated like royalty when we were there.
 We enjoyed the breakfast with fresh fruit and homemade cakes a lot!

 Portugal Road Trip: Driving from Lisbon to Porto

 Of course, Lisbon was part of our 10-day Portugal itinerary but our Portugal road trip started after Lisbon.
 We returned to the airport and picked up our rental car.

-I decided to head back to the airport because it was cheaper than to rent a car from downtown Lisbon and would be easier with our drop off.
+I decided to head back to the airport because it was cheaper than renting a car from downtown Lisbon and would be easier with our drop-off.
 I used the same car rental comparison tool as on my Spanish Road Trips.

 I researched a bit before our Portugal road trip and everything I read was that Sintra is a must-see sight in Portugal.